adamcooke/json-vat/README.md

 # To download the current rates manually, you can use this method.
 This will return
 # a string of the data currently available on jsonvat.com
 JSONVAT.download

+# Disable caching and always download the latest data from jsonvat.com
+JSONVAT.cache_file = nil
 ```

 If you need to change the cache path, you can do so with this command: